pyuriy/hadoop/kafka/kafka-cheatsheet.md

   - **Cluster Metadata Sync**: Broadcasts changes (e.g., via ControllerChange events) to all brokers.

 - **How It Works**:
-  - Election: Brokers register as potential controllers; the first to acquire a Zookeeper lock (or KRaft epoch) becomes active.
+  - Election: Brokers register as potential controllers; the first to acquire a Zookeeper lock (or KRAFT epoch) becomes active.
 Only one is active at a time—failover is fast (sub-second in KRAFT).
   - Failover: If the active controller dies, another is elected automatically.
   - Monitoring: Use `kafka-broker-api-versions` or Confluent Control Center to check controller status.